• What is a Generic Expense Policy

 1. This is where you can set an expense limit.
 Select No, if this policy does not have a cap on the amount claimable,

+2. Select Yes, if there is a limit on the amount claimable.
 For example, your company allows employees to claim a limit of RM200 for local accommodation.
 This allows employees to claim up to RM200.
 They will not be able to proceed with the claim if the amount inserted is more than RM200.

 Part 4: Approval Routing